LD4P/arm/modeling_recommendations/physical_condition.md

 > - ex:isInputTo/hasInput - domain/range open
 > - ex:describes/describedBy - domain/range open

--   New classes and properties should be included in bibliotek-o and not in a domain-extension ontology since at least three domain extensions identified use cases.
+-   New classes and properties should be included in a core ontology and not in separate domain-extension ontologies since at least three domain extensions identified use cases.

-<a name="biblioteko">bibliotek-o Approach to Activities Related to Physical Condition</a>
+<a name="raremat">RareMat Approach to Activities Related to Physical Condition</a>
 ----------------------------------------------------------------

 <a name="classes">**Involved Classes**</a>